aryanvdesh/sip/schools.md

     - The Summer Academy for Math and Science (SAMS) provides opportunities for students from underrepresented communities to explore STEM-related fields and earn college credit.
     - As SAMS Scholars, students engage in a rigorous curriculum taught by our renowned faculty and staff who are deeply committed to student success.
 The program allows students to develop deeper understanding in areas such as mathematics, biology, physics and computer programming via traditional classroom instruction, hands-on projects and engagement activities.
 In addition to their academic experiences, students also have the opportunity to collaborate, and develop meaningful relationships with peers from across the country.
     - Duration: 6 weeks
-    - The camp is conducted in Pittsburgh, Pennysylvania
+    - The camp is conducted in Pittsburgh, Pennsylvania
     - [Website](https://www.cmu.edu/pre-college/academic-programs/sams.html)

 - Perimeter Institute International Summer School for Young Physicists (ISSYP)